Skip to contents

 initial data list that contains the data used in the likelihood function, hyperparameters, and the initial penalty strength vector

-If the initial penalty strength vector is not called lambda, the name it has in dat needs to be specified using the penalty argument below.
+If the initial penalty strength vector is not called lambda, the name it has in dat needs to be specified using the psname argument below.
 Its length needs to match the to the total number of random effects.

 random